Are You Hiding Behind Blame?

 Finally, celebrate victories.
 While we certainly need a healing and supportive community, and a nourishing relationship with God, we need a healing and nourishing relationship with ourselves as well.
 Celebrate small and large steps of progress, watching our decision-making skills grow.

 I’d like to hear from you.
 Have you been hiding in blaming others?
 Is it time for you to take more responsibility for your life?
-Please read more about codependency in my book, “When Pleasing Others is Hurting You” and explore more about my Marriage Intensives and Wildfire Marriage Interventions at the Marriage Recovery Center.
-Send comments to me at TheRelationshipDoctor@gmail.com.
+Please read more about codependency in my book, “When Pleasing Others is Hurting You” and visit www.marriagerecoverycenter.com to discover other free videos and articles.
+Please send responses to me at firstname.lastname@example.org and also read more about The Marriage Recovery Center on our website.
+You’ll find videos and podcasts on sexual addiction, emotionally destructive marriages, codependency and affair-proofing your marriage.